 Firostefani enjoys an excellent location, situated bеtween Firа and Imerovigli, it offers the best view of the volcano οn the island, with spectacular natural beauty surrounding the town on all sides.
-It’s close to the capital, as well as being on the west side of the island where you can enjoy what are famously said to be some of the best sunsets in Europe.
+Being on the west side of the island you can enjoy what are famously said to be some of the best sunsets in Europe.
 If you want to immerse yourself in local culture, wander around one of the pretty churches, or enjoy fresh seafood as you take in the views.

 Choose Sovereign for your luxury holiday in Firostefani.
 Speak to one of our expert Trusted Advisers who will take the time to get to know you before selecting one of our fantastic hotels.
 The Sun Rocks Hotel has traditional whitewashed architecture, some of the best sunset views on the island and elegant guest rooms.
 When it comes to relaxing there is a swimming pool, a spa, and a bar, and restaurant serving excellent cuisine.

 The flight to Santorini is around 3 hours 45 minutes from the UK.